No Mayo Potato Salad – Just because we’re making No Mayo Potato Salad, doesn’t mean it has to be boring, vinegar-based or lacking flavor.

 Instead, because we’re much more creative than that, you are going to find that our No Mayo Potato Salad is going to out-shine classic potato salad.

 How to Make Potato Salad with No Mayo and Still Taste Good!

-The idea of a Mayo Free Potato Salad might make you think this recipe is something like German Potato Salad.
-It’s not.
-Instead, this is a clean remake of creamy Classic Potato Salad.
-But if it doesn’t have mayo, what on earth makes it creamy?
-Don’t worry, it’s not yogurt!
-The secret is the cashew cream…
+The idea of a No Mayo Potato Salad might make you think this recipe is something like German Potato Salad.
+Well, don’t worry because it’s not even close.
+Instead, this is a very delicious remake of creamy Classic Potato Salad.
+The biggest difference – we’re not using mayo, miracle whip and definitely not yogurt.
+This recipe is not only dairy free but also vegan!

 But Why Not Just Use Mayo?

 If you are trying to eat clean or you’re lactose intolerant, then you definitely want to avoid store bought mayo.
 I talk more about the downsides of store bought mayo in this blog post.
 But in a nutshell, here are two major reasons to avoid any jar of mayo that has been sitting un-refrigerated on a grocery store shelf for several months:

 #1: Store Bought Mayo Uses Pasteurized Eggs